Frequently asked questions by those new to resin jewelry making

 You should always take the appropriate safety precautions when working with any resin.
-At a minimum, always wear gloves and work in well ventilated area.
-Other resins, like some polyesters and polyurethanes require special ventilation equipment and a respirator.
-The best way to learn the safety precautions you need to take when using a resin is to read the product’s safety data sheet.
+At a minimum, always wear gloves and work in well-ventilated area.
+Other resins, like some polyesters and polyurethanes, require special ventilation equipment and a respirator.
+The best way to learn the safety precautions you need to take when using resin is to read the product’s safety data sheet.

 2. So how does resin harden?

 With the exception of UV resin, you should purchase your resin as a kit, which contains the resin plus the hardener.
 Each is two inert liquids by themselves, but when mixed, a chemical reaction occurs.
 The reaction causes heat production which allows the resin to cure.

 3. Can I save extra mixed resin for later?

 No, once the resin is mixed, you must ‘use it or lose it’.
 It begins to cure once the two parts are mixed together.

 I always like to have a few resin experiments ready to go for the times that I have leftover resin.

 4. Do all resins mix the same way?

 No. Each resin and hardener has its own ratio.
 Follow manufacturer directions exactly.
 This includes paying careful attention to the minimum and maximum mixing amounts.